sjappig/mldn-capstone/report/capstone_report.md

  * Each feature is min-max-normalized.
 This is done even batch normalization is used at parts of the model, as adding the batch normalization inside TensorFlow RNN did not seems easily doable.

- * Sequences are zero-padded to have equal lengths.
+ * Feature sequences are zero-padded to have equal lengths.
 Even though RNN is able to handle variable length sequences, the sequences used should have equal shapes and then the results are picked according to original lenghts.